PUT-Motorsport/PUTM_EV_DASH_SOFTWARE_2022/README.md

 This window can display the CAN log while the app is running.

+**Right now, the app is able only to sniff the data from the static class logger.
+A way to load data from the files will be found**

 ![Raw CAN data](https://i.ibb.co/0X1P8kq/Screenshot-from-2022-02-16-16-20-33.png)

 ### App and vehicle logs